TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 10/Isaiah 10.29.md

 ---

-they are gone over the pass; they have taken up their lodging at Geba; Ramah trembleth; Gibeah of Saul is fled.
+They have gone over the pass.
+They have taken up their lodging at Geba.
+Ramah trembles.
+Gibeah of Saul has fled.